 This is the last room of wood flooring that I need to tackle with a sander.
 I’m not looking forward to it, but that won’t stop me.
 Still, the paint has made a pretty big difference.

 Upstairs Bath – Before

-Upstairs Bath – In Progress
+Upstairs Bath – Mostly Finished:

 The Memorial House was my first big build “from the ground up” essentially.
 I mean, there was a house there to begin with, but in the end we basically build a new house all the way around it.
 The change was pretty remarkable, but I built this baby with my ex-boyfriend (don’t worry, we’re still drinking buddies) and since things didn’t work out, I never got to “finish” the place.
 Still, the progress pictures are something to see…